 Funeral services will be held Saturday, December 14, 2019 at 11:00 a.m. at Desert Hills LDS Chapel, 675 East Desert Hills Drive, Bloomington Hills.
 Viewing will be held Friday, December 13 from 5:00 to 7:00 p.m. and preceding the funeral from 9:00 to 10:30 a.m.

 Arrangements are made under the direction of Hughes Mortuary.
 Interment will be at the St. George City Cemetery.
 Friends and family are invited to sign Red’s guestbook at www.hughesmortuary.com.

-To send flowers to Kenneth "Red" Gary Blake's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenneth "Red" Gary Blake, please visit our floral store.